Control a Four-Digit Seven-Segment Display Using Serial Port

 clear rpi rpi = raspi;

 This device can display numbers, most letters and a few special characters.
 Decimal points, apostrophes and colons are supported.
 Brightness of the display can be adjusted.
-The display has a simple control interface where the master device, Raspberry Pi hardware in this case, issues commands with parameters to the display device over I2C bus.
-For example, to clear the display master sends a command byte of '0x76'.
-To set the cursor to a particular position, master sends a command byte of '0x79' followed by a byte indicating cursor position (0 to 3).
+The display has a simple control interface where the controller device, Raspberry Pi hardware in this case, issues commands with parameters to the display device over I2C bus.
+For example, to clear the display controller, sends a command byte of '0x76'.
+To set the cursor to a particular position, controller sends a command byte of '0x79' followed by a byte indicating cursor position (0 to 3).
 A comprehensive list of commands is shown in the table below.

 To interface the display to Raspberry Pi hardware you need to do some light soldering.
 Since we are using the serial interface of the display in this example, solder jumper wires to the RX, GND and VCC pins of the display.
 You may also choose to solder some straight male headers to be able to mount the display on a breadboard for prototyping.
 Before going any further, you may also want to follow manufacturer's hardware assembly guide.